iviviano/Algorithms/Grading/HWA.md

 Notes:
 - You do not need to asterisks at the start of a comment. `(* ... *)` is also correct.
 The `(** ... *)` is used for documentation, like javadoc

-Submission & Language Preference                   7/12 (**-5 points** for not submitting the preference survey) Section A (Overview)                               12/18 (**-3 points** each for no citations for questions (b) and (d)) Section B (Language)                               30/30 Section C (5 Steps)                                25/25 Section D exists                                   15/15
+Submission & Language Preference                   12/12
+Section A (Overview)                               12/18 (**-3 points** each for no citations for questions (b) and (d)) Section B (Language)                               30/30 Section C (5 Steps)                                25/25 Section D exists                                   15/15

-TOTAL                                              89/100
+TOTAL                                              94/100

 The detailed installation guide is very helpful!